Why This Methodology Exists

 The Existing Landscape

 Valuable GEO work exists.
 Princeton's 2024 research demonstrated up to 40% visibility improvements through specific content techniques. iPullRank's AI Search Manual provides a comprehensive 20-chapter framework with templates and team restructuring guidance.
 Kalicube has built entity optimization into a proven system with 9+ billion data points.
 Conductor offers an end-to-end enterprise platform recognized as a Forrester Wave Leader.
 Profound tracks 130M+ real conversations with sophisticated measurement infrastructure.
+Searchbloom's MERIT framework, the closest peer to this one, organizes AI-citation work into five pillars and reaches into measurement and team structure.

 Princeton GEO Study (KDD 2024)